TitusTech/docs-webui/_docs/Introduction-to-using-PrimeNG-angular-components.md

 ---
-title: Introduction-to-using-PrimeNG’s-angular-components
+title: Introduction to using PrimeNG’s angular components
-permalink: /docs/Introduction-to-using-PrimeNG’s-angular-components/
+permalink: /docs/Introduction-to-using-PrimeNG-angular-components/
 ---

 PrimeNG is a rich set of open source native Angular UI components.
-## Download
+### Download

 PrimeNG is available at npm, if you have an existing application run the following command to download it to your project.